apache/spark-website/developer-tools.md

 - `[test-hadoop2.7]` - signals to test using Spark's Hadoop 2.7 profile
 - `[test-hadoop3.2]` - signals to test using Spark's Hadoop 3.2 profile
 - `[test-hadoop3.2][test-java11]` - signals to test using Spark's Hadoop 3.2 profile with JDK 11
+- `[test-hive1.2]` - signals to test using Spark's Hive 1.2 profile
+- `[test-hive2.3]` - signals to test using Spark's Hive 2.3 profile

 <h3>Binary compatibility</h3>